Michigan Chimney Cap Install Company

 Chimney Capping Will Save More Than The Life of Your Chimney

-Animals often get trapped inside of your chimney or fire place.
+Animals often get trapped inside your chimney or fireplace.
 Ducks, owls, squirrels, hawks, and baby raccoons often fall through the top of your chimney because there is no cap.
-These animal can not get out like bats, chimney swifts, and adult raccoons.
+This animal can not get out like bats, chimney swifts, and adult raccoons.
 A dead animal is a very hard animal to get rid of.
-Some dead animals fall to your fire place or into your clean out, but sometimes they get caught on a ledge inside of your chimney.
+Some dead animals fall to your fireplace or into your clean-out, but sometimes they get caught on a ledge inside of your chimney.
 Sometimes chimney sweeping the flue can get rid of the dead critter, but this isn't always the case.
 Most times the animal will just decay in your chimney causing an awful odor.
 So don't wait until there is a dead animal, get the chimney capped to prevent the wildlife from entering.

 What if My Chimney is Already Capped?

 If your chimney already has a cap on it then you are on the right start.
-If your having a problem with nuisance wildlife, then it's still a good idea to have it inspected during your initial home inspection.
+If you're having a problem with nuisance wildlife, then it's still a good idea to have it inspected during your initial home inspection.
 We can check to make sure the cap is properly installed, is not broken, and there are no potential entry points around it.
-Sometimes home owners with bat problems will get bats in the chimney or fire place even when the chimney is capped.
-Proper sealing or screening can prevent the bats from entering around the chimney.
+Sometimes homeowners with bat problems will get bats in the chimney or fireplace even when the chimney is capped.
+Proper sealing or screening can prevent the bats from entering the chimney.
 The image to the right shows how we had to screen around one of the openings on the chimney cap to keep the bats out.
-The top of the chimney cap is fine, but around the middle of the chimney cap there was an opening where the bats were slipping through.
+The top of the chimney cap is fine, but around the middle of the chimney cap, there was an opening where the bats were slipping through.
 We took some 1/2" hardware cloth and sealed it with some windows and siding silicone.